Student Wellbeing and Engagement Policy

 Tier 3 Individual (student specific) engagement strategies

-TC has a community focus, where students feel known and cared for, celebrated for whom they are and supported by all members of the community in their learning.
+Templestowe College has a community focus, where students feel known and cared for, celebrated for who they are and supported by all members of the community in their learning.

-One-Person Policy.
-Respect is very important to us, and regardless of whether you are in the Entry class, a Graduate, a staff member or the Principal, we are all deserving of equal respect.
-We call this the One-Person Policy.
+The One-Person Policy - Respect is very important to us, and regardless of whether you are in the Entry class, a Graduate, a staff member or the Principal, we are all deserving of equal respect.

-TC has removed year levels across the school.
-This vertical learning structure provides opportunities for students with like interests to study together thus providing cross age connections.
+Templestowe College does not have year levels.
+This vertical learning structure provides opportunities for students with like interests to study together thus providing cross-age connections.

-Prioritising positive relationships between staff and students, recognising the fundamental role this plays in building and sustaining student wellbeing through the TC Four Community model.
+Prioritising positive relationships between staff and students, and recognising the fundamental role this plays in building and sustaining student wellbeing through the Templestowe College Community model.

 The Community model at Templestowe College ensures students develop a deep sense of belonging and connectedness to the school, teachers and fellow students.
-This involves the establishment of a highly unique vertically structured Community model comprising of students, their Connect Mentors and Community Executive Team.
+This involves the establishment of a highly unique vertically structured Community model where each student is part of one of four colour Communities (Blue, Gold, Green or Red) and is supported by their Connect Mentor and Community Executive Team (comprised of a Community Director, Community Leaders and Youth Workers).
 Community Executive Teams lead these communities through a collaborative leadership approach.
-Our layers of support mean that between the Connect mentor, the Community Leaders and the Community Director, every student in the school has a minimum of three members of staff connected with them.
+Our layers of support mean that between the Connect mentor and Community Executive Team, every student in the school has a minimum of three members of staff connected with them.

 As a Community of 300, there are more opportunities for real student leadership capacity building for more students.